AN ARTIST COLLECTIVE

 ABOUT ETE

-ETE launched its first music picture campaign, IS IT TOO LATE, in January 1990 to warn the international community about an environmental, social, and political crossroads facing humanity and to generate awareness and support for a nuclear-free, sustainable world.
+ETE launched its first music picture campaign, IS IT TOO LATE, in January 1990.
 The campaign was introduced through a multinational television broadcast with Onondaga Clan Mother Audrey Shenandoah, a featured speaker and adviser to Native Children’s Survival and the United Nations.
 The premiere was prefaced by Mikhail Gorbachev and took place at the Global Forum of Spiritual and Parliamentary Leaders held in the Kremlin, Moscow.
 Gorbachev, the first President of the Soviet Union, Nobel Peace Prize recipient, and founding President of Green Cross International, hosted the event.

-IS IT TOO LATE went on to screen at the United Nations Headquarters in New York City and was broadcast globally on the 20th anniversary of Earth Day.
+IS IT TOO LATE went on to screen in the General Assembly Hall at the United Nations Headquarters in New York City and was broadcast globally on the 20th anniversary of Earth Day.
 The music was recorded at Island Records' iconic Fallout Shelter in London, and the music picture was filmed at the Nipponzan Myohoji Peace Pagoda in Milton Keynes, England, directed by Julien Temple.

-ETE was essential in introducing Native Rock Music to the music television generation.
+In 1993, ETE introduced Native Rock Music to the music television generation.
 This was achieved by merging music and activism through a series of award-winning stereotype-breaking Public Service Announcements (PSAs), music pictures, and World Alert film specials produced by Eagle Thunder Pictures in collaboration with MTV Networks.
-ETE's productions have been broadcast worldwide on various networks and platforms since 1990.
+To keep pace with demand, ETE launched its subsidiary, Eagle Thunder Records, with the release of the EP RED THUNDER.

 ETE About.png